styled-components v7

 The runtime vendor prefixer has been removed.
 For the properties that still need prefixing on older Safari (backdrop-filter, mask, user-select), declare both the prefixed and unprefixed forms in your CSS, or run a build-time PostCSS transform.

-stylisPluginRSC moved to a subpath
+Plugins moved to a subpath

 -import { stylisPluginRSC } from 'styled-components';

-+import { rscPlugin } from 'styled-components/plugins';
++import { rscPlugin, rtlPlugin } from 'styled-components/plugins';

 -<StyleSheetManager stylisPlugins={[stylisPluginRSC]}>